openebs-archive/openebs-docs/docs/operations.md

 ### Cloning  a cStor Snapshot

 Once the snapshot is created, restoration from a snapshot or cloning the snapshot is done through a two step process.
-First creat a PVC that refers to the snapshot and then use the PVC to create a new PV.
+First create a PVC that refers to the snapshot and then use the PVC to create a new PV.
 This PVC should refer to a storage class called `openebs-snapshot-promoter`.

-- Copy the following yaml specification into a file called *snapshot_claim.yaml* or download it from  <a href="https://raw.githubusercontent.com/openebs/openebs/master/k8s/ci/maya/snapshot/cstor/snapshot_claim.yaml" target="_blank">here</a>
+- Copy the following YAML specification into a file called *snapshot_claim.yaml* or download it from  <a href="https://raw.githubusercontent.com/openebs/openebs/master/k8s/ci/maya/snapshot/cstor/snapshot_claim.yaml" target="_blank">here</a>

 - ```
   apiVersion: v1